About Me -- Laura S. Garrett

 Around the same young age, running became an interest, although not quite a passion.
 I distinctly remember my first 1-mile race.
 I literally collapsed after crossing the finish line.
 I felt like I was about to die - LOL!

 Today, I have completed a few marathons, several half marathons and really just love running, if for nothing else, to maintain my overall well being.
 My diet consists of lots of whole fruits, veggies, and grains and being a pescatarian (a.k.a., "vegetarian" that eats fish).
 Ovo- and lacto- could be added into the "tarian" as I do regularly incorporate eggs (ovo-) and dairy (lacto-).
 So, my label is more like ovolactopescatarian.
 Try saying that fast repetitively!

-Laura S. Garrett, RDN, LD, PFT, is based in the Collin County, Texas area and nationally recognized as a nutrition and fitness expert.
+Laura S. Garrett, RDN, PFT, CES, is based in the Collin County, Texas area and nationally recognized as a nutrition and fitness expert.
 She holds a Bachelor of Science in Biomedical Science from Texas A&M University (class '94) and a Bachelor of Science in Clinical Nutrition from The University of Texas Southwestern (UTSW) Medical Center at Dallas Southwestern Allied Health Sciences School (class 1997) where she also completed her dietetic internship.

 Laura has been certified for personal training through The Cooper Institute for Aerobics Research, American Council on Exercise, and currently NESTA (National Exercise & Sports Trainers Association).
 Additonally certified as an Corrective Exercise Specialist through the Biomechanics Method by Justin Price.

 I believe health is directly related to the choices we make.